bluegreen-labs/jungleweather/README.md

 ### Machine learning empty cell values

-I use a machine (transfer) learning approach to retrain a convoluted neural net (CNN) in order to detect empty cells in the historical data tables.
+I use a machine (transfer) learning approach to retrain a TensorFlow based convoluted neural net (CNN) in order to detect empty cells in the historical data tables.
 For convenience the model is run on individual (extracted) cells rather than on the data sheet as a whole.
 Although the latter approach would be feasible, the workflow described above made it easier to deal with the data on a cell by cell basis.

 For a number of data sheets the data was sorted in complete and empty cells.
 This data was then used in combination with the transfer learning code to train the CNN.
 The trained model is stored in the `src/cnn_model` directory and used when calling the `label_table_cell.py` code.
 The project includes a pre-trained model for reference.